bhomaidan1990/HCI-Project/README.md

 1. **Generality**, the design must take all users into account without stigmatizing them.
 2. **Flixibility**, adapting to individual abilities.
 3. **Simplicity**, the device must be understandable by all, independently of the user experience.
-4. **Accessibility**, to make the information accessible in a multimodal way and to be able to use different supports.
+4. **Accessibility**, to make the information accessible in a multimodal way and to be able to use different supports. (operations can be performed anywhere, anytime)
 5. **Security**, minimizing error risks and having security features.
 6. **Efficiency**, the device should be used efficiently with low cognitive and physical load.